bilalahmad99/bilalahmad99.github.io/index.md

 &nbsp;

 ## Latest thoughts
+&nbsp;

 ### Everyone needs to vent sometimes

-I recently noticed in my organisation increase in a bit of annoyance or bitterness.
-For example some passive-agressive Q&As during all-hands or other meetings, a feeling of distress and uneasiness during regular standups or 1x1s.
+I recently noticed in my organization increase in a bit of annoyance or bitterness.
+For example some passive-aggressive Q&As during all-hands or other meetings, a feeling of distress and uneasiness during regular standups or 1x1s.
 I noticed a similar behaviour in myself also.
 So one morning after an uneasy standup meeting I thought to myself, lets figure out the root cause of this persistent feeling all around...
 [Continue Reading](./pages/everyone_needs_to_vent.html)

 &nbsp;

 ### Adding CI workflow using Github Actions

 Github Actions is one of the best things to come out of Github.
-If you dont know about it you can read [here](https://docs.github.com/en/actions).
-Basically it makes your CI/CD extremeely easy to configure and manage.
+If you don't know about it you can read [here](https://docs.github.com/en/actions).
+Basically it makes your CI/CD extremely easy to configure and manage.
 You can set up workflows to tell the github to build, test, package, release or deploy code in any repository in your preferred order.
 And you can have multiple workflows for a single repository also.

 Here is an example how to set it up...
 [Continue Reading](./pages/github_actions.html)